AnsariAbdullah/codewars-solution/trash/readme.md

-this is a trash file
+this is a trash file.
+Because of a holiday no commits.